knownasilya/paratrooper/README.md

 This is usually `production` or maybe `development`, and dictates how your app is built or served.

+#### What version of Node.js would you like to use?

+Supports Node.js and io.js.
+Be default it's set to `latest`, which will be the latest version of io.js.
+If you specify anything below 1.0, it will install Node.js, otherwise io.js.

 #### What port is your app listening on?

 The port the node app listens on.
 This is needed to properly link the node process